 To most, Wichita isn’t known as the pillar of improvement or advocacy for LGBTQ+ rights and people.
-At a local level, though, dozens of students have helped pave the way for the modern acceptance that many benefit from.
+At a local level, though, dozens of students have helped pave the way for modern acceptance, from which many benefit.

-From student organizations to parades to queer-centric events, Wichita State students have contributed to the LGBTQ+ community presence in Wichita.
+From student organizations to parades to queer-centric events, Wichita State students have contributed to the LGBTQ+ community’s presence in Wichita.

 Student Homophile Association